smundhra-git/ML/README.md

 python

-import SKLEARN
+import Shlok_ML

 # Example usage
-from SKLEARN import ElasticNetRegression
+from Shlok_ML import ElasticNetRegression

 model = ElasticNetRegression(l1_ratio=0.5, alpha=1.0)
 # Use `fit`, `predict`, and other methods
 Directory Structure

-SKLEARN/
+Shlok_ML/
 ├── include/               # Header files for the algorithms ├── src/                   # Source files for the algorithms ├── tests/                 # Unit tests for each module